Skip to content

 # Get all products ordered by price in ascending order

-products_by_price = Product.objects.order_by("price")
+products_by_price = Product.documents.order_by("price")

 # Get all products ordered by price in descending order

-products_by_price_desc = Product.objects.order_by("-price")
+products_by_price_desc = Product.documents.order_by("-price")

 Limiting Results